shaefelinger/HCS-project1-travelBlog/readme.md

 Here you enter a new post.
 Location and Title are required, the rest is optional.

-The Location-Field uses Googlemaps- Autocomplete.
+The Location-Field uses Googlemaps-Autocomplete.
 After entering a valid location from the list, the Input-Field gets locked and the following Information is fetched:

 ###### From Googlemaps: